WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ### Docker Setup

-In order to support multiple containers, we'll need to create a [Docker network](https://docs.docker.com/network/).
+In order to support multiple containers, we'll use a [Docker network](https://docs.docker.com/network/).
 This will allow us to have a container for simulations and then a separate container running our control stack.
 The scalability of this structure is very important for long term development across multiple platforms.

+By default, most other commands in the `wa_cli` package will automatically spin up a network.
+For the most part, you may safely ignore this section.
+If you run into any errors related to networks, you may want to return to this section.

 The `wa_cli` package has a command that will create the network for you.
 Make sure you have installed `wa_cli` and you may run the following command: